aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
- <sup>7</sup>&nbsp;Then the king Aḥashverosh said unto Esther the queen and to Mordekhai the Jew: ‘Behold, I have given Esther the house of Haman, and him they have hanged upon the gallows, because he laid his hand upon the Jews. <sup>8</sup>&nbsp;Write you also concerning the Jews, as you like it, in the king’s name, and seal it with the king’s ring; for the writing which is written in the king’s name, and sealed with the king’s ring, may no man reverse.’ <sup>9</sup>&nbsp;Then were the king’s scribes called at that time, in the third month, which is the month Sivan, on the three and twentieth day thereof; and it was written according to all that Mordekhai commanded concerning the Jews, even to the satraps, and the governors and princes of the provinces which are from India unto Ethiopia, a hundred twenty and seven provinces, unto every province according to the writing thereof, and unto every people after their language, and to the Jews according to their writing, and according to their language. <sup>10</sup>&nbsp;And they wrote in the name of king Aḥashverosh, and sealed it with the king’s ring, and sent letters by posts on horseback, riding on swift steeds that were used in the king’s service, bred of the stud; <sup>11</sup>&nbsp;that the king had granted the Jews that were in every city to gather themselves together, and to stand for their life, to destroy, and to slay, and to cause to perish, all the forces of the people and province that would assault them, their little ones and women, and to take the spoil of them for a prey, <sup>12</sup>&nbsp;upon one day in all the provinces of king Aḥashverosh, namely, upon the thirteenth day of the twelfth month, which is the month Adar. <sup>13</sup>&nbsp;The copy of the writing, to be given out for a decree in every province, was to be published unto all the peoples, and that the Jews should be ready against that day to avenge themselves on their enemies. <sup>14</sup>&nbsp;So the posts that rode upon swift steeds that were used in the king’s service went out, being hastened and pressed on by the king’s commandment; and the decree was given out in Shushan the castle.
+ <sup>7</sup>&nbsp;Then the king Aḥashverosh said unto Esther the queen and to Mordekhai the Jew: ‘Behold, I have given Esther the house of Hâman, and him they have hanged upon the gallows, because he laid his hand upon the Jews. <sup>8</sup>&nbsp;Write you also concerning the Jews, as you like it, in the king’s name, and seal it with the king’s ring; for the writing which is written in the king’s name, and sealed with the king’s ring, may no man reverse.’ <sup>9</sup>&nbsp;Then were the king’s scribes called at that time, in the third month, which is the month Sivan, on the three and twentieth day thereof; and it was written according to all that Mordekhai commanded concerning the Jews, even to the satraps, and the governors and princes of the provinces which are from India unto Ethiopia, a hundred twenty and seven provinces, unto every province according to the writing thereof, and unto every people after their language, and to the Jews according to their writing, and according to their language. <sup>10</sup>&nbsp;And they wrote in the name of king Aḥashverosh, and sealed it with the king’s ring, and sent letters by posts on horseback, riding on swift steeds that were used in the king’s service, bred of the stud; <sup>11</sup>&nbsp;that the king had granted the Jews that were in every city to gather themselves together, and to stand for their life, to destroy, and to slay, and to cause to perish, all the forces of the people and province that would assault them, their little ones and women, and to take the spoil of them for a prey, <sup>12</sup>&nbsp;upon one day in all the provinces of king Aḥashverosh, namely, upon the thirteenth day of the twelfth month, which is the month Adar. <sup>13</sup>&nbsp;The copy of the writing, to be given out for a decree in every province, was to be published unto all the peoples, and that the Jews should be ready against that day to avenge themselves on their enemies. <sup>14</sup>&nbsp;So the posts that rode upon swift steeds that were used in the king’s service went out, being hastened and pressed on by the king’s commandment; and the decree was given out in Shushan the castle.
 </div></td> </tr>